MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 1. Enable full telemetry via the **Settings** app -> **Privacy** -> **Diagnostics & feedback** and under **Optional diagnostics data** ensure the toggle is set to **On**
 1. Get the latest hologram scale and stability fixes by updating to the latest [Windows Holographic OS, (20H2 or higher)](hololens-release-notes-2004.md#windows-holographic-version-20h2).
 After updating perform the following:
     1. Remove all Holograms via **Settings** app -> **System** -> **Holograms** -> then select **Remove all holograms** and start with a fresh map.
     1. Create a new map of your space by wearing the HoloLens and walking around your room and looking at all areas and surfaces in the space.
-Do this for 2-3 minutes.
+Do that for 2-3 minutes.
     1. Perform IPD calibration.
 Go to **Settings** > **System** > **Utilities**.
 Under **Calibration**, select **Open Calibration**.
-    1. Re-test the scenario and see if it still persists.
+    1. Retest the scenario and see if it still persists.
-1. If updating does not fix the issue, please file a [Feedback Hub issue](hololens-feedback.md).
+1. If updating does not fix the issue, file a [Feedback Hub issue](hololens-feedback.md).
 After you've filled feedback you can use the **Share** button, to create an easy to share link that can be sent when contacting support.

 [Back to list](#list)